An Insider Reveals How To Save Thousands On Your Mortgage

 She says there will be an almighty shock for people who come off in July this year because they are expected to hit ten rate rises in a row.

 Banks typically roll their customers onto the revert rate.
-That’s a variable rate that’s typically quite a bit higher than what you can get by shopping around,”she added.
+That’s a variable rate that’s typically quite a bit higher than what you can get by shopping around,”

 Ms Tindall says it is worth refinancing depending on what the rate is.
 It may not be a good option for people who are on a fixed rate where break fees are involved.